RossMdevs/SIVA/README.md

 > [SIVA-public](https://discordapp.com/oauth2/authorize?client_id=320942091049893888&scope=bot&permissions=8) **By default, this has the Administrator permission checked.
 Keep this if you're using moderation, you should keep it checked.**

-> SIVA-dev is not public.
-It's for my debugging purposes.
+> SIVA-dev is not public a public instance.
+It's primarily for my debugging purposes.

 # FAQ

 ### Why should I join the [Discord server](https://greem.xyz/SIVA)?

-Error Reporting,
+* Error Reporting

-Memes,
+* Memes

-Consistent bot update messages,
+* Consistent bot update messages

-Chat with the developers,
+* Chat with the developers

-ask us coding questions,
+* ask us coding questions

 and more!